B612-Concept/b612-concept-site/content/footer.md

 - label: Our Story
   url: "/basic-blog"
 headline: Your private space to just be.
-newsletter_description: Coming to Seattle in 2021.<br>Leave your email below for updates!
+newsletter_description: Coming to Seattle in 2021.<br>Leave us your email for updates!

 ---